 This intensive programme covers an intellectually sophisticated curriculum to provide you with an in depth knowledge of financial theory and practice, with a distinctive focus on the global marketplace.
 It will give you a thorough understanding in the area of international finance to help you develop a critical appreciation of the issues surrounding global organisations in rapidly changing economies.

 - MFin in International Finance is well established at the Adam Smith Business School.
 The programme is ranked by the QS and Financial Times.

-- You will learn how to critically appraise models, theories and issues relevant to the finance function of international organisations, and apply information for financial decision-making.
+- The programme fosters critical awareness to help you appraise models, theories and issues relevant to the finance functions of international organisations.

 - International capital markets

 - Financial regulation and ethics